It’s a beautiful day to talk about the many potential health benefits of anise.

 Individuals with low blood pressure should avoid using the oil because it may cause their blood pressure to drop even further.

-9. May Have Potent Antimicrobial Properties
+14. Has Potent Antimicrobial Properties

 There are test-tube studies that show anise seed prevents the growth of bacteria and fungi.